Kyle Hayes: 2018 season

 In November 2017, Hayes was again named on the 38-man Limerick panel for the upcoming 2018 season.
 After playing no part in Limerick's successful Munster League campaign, he made a number of appearances throughout the subsequent National League, including at centre-forward in a second successive semi-final defeat.
 Hayes established himself as Limerick's first-choice centre-forward throughout the championship and was selected in that position when Limerick faced Galway in the 2018 All-Ireland final.
 He scored four points from play as Limerick won their first All-Ireland Championship title in 45 years after a 3-16 to 2-18 win.
 Hayes was also selected as the official man of the match.
 He ended the season by being nominated for an All-Star Award, while he was also named Young Hurler of the Year.

 2019 season

 Hayes was again a regular for Limerick during the 2019 National League, making five appearances during their eight games.
 He was held scoreless from centre-forward when Limerick claimed their first Division 1 title since 1997 after a 1-24 to 0-19 win over Waterford in the final.
 Hayes ended the 2019 Munster Championship with his first provincial winners' medal after scoring 1-02 from play in the 2-26 to 2-14 win over Tipperary in the Munster final.
-He again received an All-Star nomination at the end of the season, while he was also shortlisted for a second successive Young Hurler of the Year award but lost out the Kilkenny's Adrian Mullen.
+He again received an All-Star nomination at the end of the season, while he was also shortlisted for a second successive Young Hurler of the Year award but lost out to Kilkenny's Adrian Mullen.